alnah/cs-data-structures/concepts.md

 - No two nodes in the BST have the same value

 BST methods should have a complexity of O(log(n)) for lookups, deletions and insertions.
+However, if the tree is unbalanced due to partially, or worst, totally sorted data, BST methods will have a O(n) complexity equal to their depth.

 ## Naming convention